Klagarge/BachelorThesis-OTSecurity/02-main/comm/modbus.typ

 } // END OF HEADER

 = Modbus  <subj:comm-modbus>
 Modbus is a communication protocol developed by Modicon in 1979.
-The device requesting the information is called the Modbus Master and the devices supplying information are Modbus Slaves.
+It involves a Modbus Master requesting data from a Modbus Slave.
 The client (master) sends a request to read or write data to a server (slave).
-Modbus was originally designed for serial communication (call Modbus #gls-short("rtu")).
-It has since been adapted for use over #gls-short("tcp")/#gls-short("ip") (call Modbus #gls-short("tcp")).
+Modbus was originally designed for serial communication (call Modbus #gls("rtu", long: false)).
+It has since been adapted for use over #gls("tcp", long: false)/#gls("ip", long: false) (call Modbus #gls("tcp", long: false)).

-== Modbus #gls-short("rtu")
+== Modbus #gls("rtu", long: false)
 Modbus with #gls("rtu") is a serial communication, compacted, binary representation of the data.
 It transported on physical layer RS232 or RS485 #cite(<ISO74981>).
-For adding a bit of error-detecting, Modbus #gls("rtu") use a #gls("crc")-16 bits checksum.
+Modbus #gls("rtu") includes a #gls("crc")-16 bits checksum for error detection.

 #tablex(
   columns: (1fr, 1fr),